How to Become an Investment Banker

 The Chartered Financial Analyst® (CFA®) charter is also a popular pursuit for advancement in investment banking.
-Earning the CFA charter requires you to successfully pass three levels of exams and possess four years of qualified work experience.
+Earning the CFA charter requires you to successfully pass three levels of exams and possess 4,000 hours of qualified work experience.
 The CFA exam requires a significant investment of preparation and study time, and it isn’t easy.
-Candidates report studying an average of 300 hours per level, and according to CFA Institute the June 2016 pass rates were 43% for Level I, 46% for Level II, and 54% for Level III.
+Candidates report studying an average of 300 hours per level, and more candidates fail than pass Levels I and II.
 But earning the charter puts you in an exclusive club of roughly 120,000 charterholders worldwide.
 Earning the CFA charter is also considerably more affordable than earning your MBA.
 Even with premium study materials, you can complete the CFA Program for under $12,000.

 Investment banking is an incredibly attractive career with significant earning potential.
 Now that you better understand how to become an investment banker, remember the same principles that apply to any other achievement in life apply here as well.
 Work hard, be disciplined, and carry a thirst for knowledge and experience, and you will set yourself up well for a bright future as an investment banker.